-For reports prepared on a cash basis, the amount of obligations incurred by the unliquidated obligation recipient that has not been paid; or For reports prepared on an accrued expenditure basis, the amount of obligation.
+For reports prepared on a cash basis, the amount of obligations incurred by the recipient that has not been paid; or unobligated balance recipient that has not been obligated by the recipient.

 For reports prepared on an accrued expenditure basis, the amount of obligations incurred by the recipient for which an outlay has not been recorded.